pvegliante/Web1000/README.md

 Cover BST, Stacks, queues, and do the [space station project](space-station.md).

 #Day 9
-Cover basics of graph theory and do a project, for instance the [connect 4 game](http://www.swolebrain.com/connect4) or the [sim game](http://www.swolebrain.com/sim-game).
+Cover basics of graph theory and do a project, for instance the [connect 4 game](http://www.swolebrain.com/connect4), the [sim game](http://www.swolebrain.com/sim-game), or the [peg game](http://www.joenord.com/puzzles/peggame/).